 If audited, the Missouri Department of Revenue requires the seller to have a correctly filled out Form 149 Sales and Use Tax Exemption Certificate.
 Without it correctly filled out, the seller could end up owing sales taxes that should have been collected from the buyer in addition to penalties and interest.

 Steps for filling out the FORM 149 Missouri Sales and Use Tax Exemption Certificate

 Step 1 – Begin by downloading the Missouri Sales and Use Tax Exemption Certificate Form 149

 Step 2 – Identify the name, phone number, contact person, Doing Business As Name (DBA), address and Missouri Tax ID Number of the purchaser

-Step 3 – Indicate they product or services the purchaser will be purchasing tax exempt and what the purchaser’s business does
+Step 3 – Indicate the products or services the purchaser will be purchasing tax-exempt and what the purchaser’s business does